-The procedure for filing of an application for a summary judgment in Cyprus can be brought about as a defence or equitable remedy for Claimants or Applicants for civil charges whereby a lengthy court trial is not required due to a lack of defence or an overwhelmingly strong case against the guilty party (the Defendant).
+The procedure for filing of an application for a summary judgment in Cyprus can be brought about as a defense or equitable remedy for Claimants or Applicants for civil charges whereby a lengthy court trial is not required due to a lack of defense or an overwhelmingly strong case against the guilty party (the Defendant).

 Procedure for a Summary Judgement

-Using a personal affidavit or someone else’s, the applicant can swear an oath and confirm the facts and the reason for the court action; including the disputed amount and state reasoning for belief of a lack of defence.
+Using a personal affidavit or someone else’s, the Applicant can swear an oath and confirm the facts and the reason for the court action; including the disputed amount and state reasoning for belief of a lack of defense.
 By doing this, the applicant can successfully seek a judgment for the amount due with reasonable interest for damages.

-The defendant is then given a short time to come forward with the opposing case, stating whether he has essential unknown facts that are vital to ruling a fair outcome, this is when the burden of proof is moved to the defendant to demonstrate he has a bona fide defence.
+The Defendant is then given a short time to come forward with the opposing case, stating whether he has essential unknown facts that are vital to ruling a fair outcome, this is when the burden of proof is moved to the defendant to demonstrate he has a bona fide defense.

-If no satisfactory defence can be supplied to the court, the applicants original claim and amount for damages will stand and be owed.
+If no satisfactory defense can be supplied to the court, the applicants original claim and amount for damages will stand and be owed.

 To Make a Successful Application for a Summary Judgement, the Claimant must: